May 3, 2017

 In our Backup Copy Job Wizard, “options” configuration, we name the job, setup other job options such as network acceleration, encryption, and also screenshot verification for extra checks on the validity of the copied backup of the VM.
 Also, we can set up any “pre” and “post” actions to run as well.

 As we see now, our backup data has been successfully copied to our backup copy repository that is offsite.
-In this case, we are protected in the situation where our primary backups are corrupted or destroyed by some means.
+In this case, we are protected in a situation where our primary backups are corrupted or destroyed by some means.
 We can still use the backups that are stored in our offsite location.

 In today’s world, a copy of our backup data is no longer a “nice to have” but is becoming essential.
 Most enterprise environments live and die by their ability to be resilient and “always on” due to a web-centric world that drives most businesses today.
 Utilizing a backup copy job, such as those found in NAKIVO Backup & Replication, allows a secondary copy of mission and business critical data to live offsite and most likely out of harm’s way when disaster strikes in a primary production location.